We no longer offer equity loans – this is a guide for existing equity loan holders on how to repay their loan.

 Firstly, you can’t make a repayment if it would leave less than 10% of the loan remaining.

 Secondly, the amount you pay back anytime you want to make a repayment is calculated on the current market value of your property, not the original value when you purchased it.
-For instance, if you’re repaying a 25% loan and your home is currently worth £200,000, you would need to pay back £50,000.
+For example, if you’re repaying a 25% loan and your home is currently worth £200,000, you would need to pay back £50,000.

-A step-by-step guide to repaying
+Repaying: step-by-step guide

 - Fill out an Equity loans confirmation form (PDF).